 Statistics show that more than 40,000 people are taken to the emergency room every year because of furniture tip-over accidents.
 More than half of these incidents involve children.
 Lawsuits against the manufacturers of these furniture pieces allege negligence and plaintiffs believe more should have been done to prevent injuries and deaths.
 Many were not even aware there was a risk their furniture could topple over.

 Ikea Dresser Recall

-Though lawsuits have been filed against many different furniture companies, Ikea is one of the most prominent featured in legal action.
-The company recently issued a recall of 29 million of its dressers after it was determined there was a risk for tip over accidents.
-Seven toddlers were killed in tip over accidents.
+Though lawsuits have been filed against many different furniture companies, Ikea is one of the most prominently featured in legal action.
+The company recently issued a recall of 29 million of its dressers after it was determined there was a risk for tip-over accidents.
+Seven toddlers were killed in tip-over accidents.